MicrosoftDocs/azure-docs/articles/healthcare-apis/iot/deploy-04-new-prereq.md

 The event hub is needed as a buffer because Internet propagation times are indeterminate, but the event hub can store the data for as much as 24 hours before expiring.

-Before you can create an event hub, you must create a namespace from Azure portal as a way to scope the one or more event hubs under your control.
+Before you can create an event hub, you must create a namespace in Azure portal as a way to scope the one or more event hubs under your control.

 To create a namespace and an Event Hubs instance, see [Azure Event Hubs namespace and event hub deployed in the Azure portal](../../event-hubs/event-hubs-create.md) for more information.